Skip to content

 Source code in src/tea_tasting/utils.py

-def get_and_format_num(data: dict[str, Any], key: str) -> str:
+def get_and_format_num(data: dict[str, object], key: str) -> str:

 """Get and format dictionary value.